 Birth of Jesus: 18 Now the birth of Jesus Christ took place in this way.
 When his mother Mary had been betrothed to Joseph, before they came together she was found to be with child of the Holy Spirit; 19 and her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.
 20 But as he considered this, behold, an angel of the Lord appeared to him in a dream, saying, "Joseph, son of David, do not fear to take Mary your wife, for that which is conceived in her is of the Holy Spirit; 21 she will bear a son, and you shall call his name Jesus, for he will save his people from their sins."
 22 All this took place to fulfil what the Lord had spoken by the prophet: 23 "Behold, a virgin shall conceive and bear a son, and his name shall be called Emmanuel" (which means, God with us).
 24 When Joseph woke from sleep, he did as the angel of the Lord commanded him; he took his wife, but knew her not until she had borne a son; and he called his name Jesus.

 1 For Zion's sake I will not keep silent, and for Jerusalem's sake I will not rest, until her vindication goes forth as brightness, and her salvation as a burning torch.
 2 The nations shall see your vindication, and all the kings your glory; and you shall be called by a new name which the mouth of the LORD will give.
 3 You shall be a crown of beauty in the hand of the LORD, and a royal diadem in the hand of your God.
 4 You shall no more be termed Forsaken, and your land shall no more be termed Desolate; but you shall be called My delight is in her, and your land Married; for the LORD delights in you, and your land shall be married.
 5 For as a young man marries a virgin, so shall your sons marry you, and as the bridegroom rejoices over the bride, so shall your God rejoice over you.Meditation: How well do you know your spiritual heritage?
 Genealogies are very important.
 They give us our roots and help us to understand our heritage.
-Matthew's genealogy of Jesus traces his lineage from Abraham, the father of God's chosen people, through the line of David, King of Israel.
-Jesus the Messiah is the direct descent of Abraham and David, and the rightful heir to David's throne.
-God in his mercy fulfilled his promises to Abraham and to David that he would send a Savior and a King to rule over the house of Israel and to deliver them from their enemies.
-When Jacob blessed his sons he foretold that Judah would receive the promise of royalty which we see fulfilled in David (Genesis 49:10).
-We can also see in this blessing a foreshadowing of God's fulfillment in raising up his annointed King, Jesus the Messiah.
-Jesus is the fulfillment of all God's promises.
-He is the hope not only for the people of the Old Covenant but for all nations as well.
-He is the Savior of the world.
-In him we receive adoption into a royal priesthood and holy nation as sons and daughters of the living God (see 1 Peter 1:9).
-Do you recognize your spiritual genealogy and do you accept God as your Father and Jesus as the sovereign King and Lord of your life?
+Matthew's genealogy of Jesus traces his lineage from Abraham, the father of God's chosen people, through the line of David, King of Israel, to "Joseph, the son of David" (Matthew 1:20), to Jesus who was conceived by the Holy Spirit in the womb of the virgin Mary.
+Jesus the Messiah is the direct descendant of Abraham and David, and the rightful heir to David's throne.

 Joseph, a just and God-fearing man, did not wish to embarrass or punish his espoused wife, Mary, when he discovered that she was pregnant.
 To all appearances she had broken their solemn pledge to be faithful and chaste to one another.
 Joseph, no doubt took this troubling matter to God in prayer.
 He was not hasty to judge or to react with hurt and anger.
 God rewarded him not only with guidance and consolation, but with the divine assurance that he had indeed called Joseph to be the husband of Mary and to assume a mission that would require the utmost faith, confidence, and trust in Almighty God.
 Joseph believed in the divine message to take Mary as his wife and to accept the child in her womb as the promised Messiah.
 Like Mary, Joseph is a model of faith for us.
 He is a faithful witness and servant of God's unfolding plan of redemption.
 Are you ready to believe in the promises of God, even when faced with perplexing circumstances and what seems like insurmountable problems?
 God has not left us alone, but has brought us his only begotten Son, our Lord and Savior Jesus Christ.
-Let us celebrate Christmas, the feast of the Incarnation, with joyful hearts and let us renew our faith and hope in God and in his redeeming work.
+Let us celebrate Christmas, the feast of the Incarnation (when "the Word became flesh and dwelt among us... the only-begotten Son from the Father" John 1:14), with joyful hearts, and let us renew our faith and hope in God, and give thanks for his work of redemption.

-"Lord Jesus, you came to save us from sin and the power of death.
-May I always rejoice in your salvation and trust in your plan for my life".
+"Lord Jesus, you came to set us free from the power of sin, death, and Satan.
+You give us the hope of abundant life and joy with you forever.
+May I always rejoice in your saving work and trust in your plan for my life".

 Psalm 89:2-5, 15-16, 27, 29